 Nationality: South African

-How has the Personal Leadership Development programme (PLD) affected you?
+3. How has the Personal Leadership Development Programme (PLD) affected you?

-Do you notice different cultural approaches to working within global teams?
+4. Do you notice different cultural approaches to working within diverse teams in the programme?

 “For sure.
 People are very different, in a good way.
 That’s why you go abroad to do an MBA.
 You want to learn from people who come from various backgrounds and experiences.
 It’s an incredible learning curve.
 In every team I’ve learned how to adapt my approach and how to deal with different people.
 Some cultures are more reluctant to speak up in the beginning, or they plan more in advance.
 But others feel like constant collaboration is necessary.
 When you get together in a pressurised environment, everyone adapts to their own team culture and form a new group to achieve the goals.
 In the real world you also work in diverse teams.”